-Based on this contribution policy, the actuaries' recommended contribution for the Plan years ending December 31, 2022 and 2021 was \$708,115 and \$942,428, respectively.
-The 2022 and 2021 contributions are expected to amortize the UAL as a level dollar amount over the 10-year period that began January 1, 2019.
+Based on this contribution policy, the actuaries' recommended contribution for the Plan years ending December 31, 2023 and 2022 was \$939,218 and \$708,115, respectively.
+The 2023 and 2022 contributions are expected to amortize the UAL as a level dollar amount over the 10-year period that began January 1, 2019.
 There are no required contributions by the participants.
-GBRA contributed \$800,000, more than the recommended minimum of \$708,115.
+GBRA contributed \$939,218, the required minimum contribution, in 2023 and contributed \$800,000, more than the recommended minimum of \$708,115 in 2022.

 Ultimately, the contribution policy also depends upon the total return of the Plan's assets, which varies from year to year.
 Investment policy decisions are established and maintained by the Retirement and Benefit Committee.
 The committee selects and employs investment managers with the advice of their investment consultant who is completely independent of the investment managers.
-For the years ending December 31, 2022 and 2021, the money-weighted rate of return on pension plan investments were -16.19% and 9.36%, respectively.
+For the years ending December 31, 2023 and 2022, the money-weighted rate of return on pension plan investments were 10.96% and -16.19% respectively.
 This measurement of the investment performance is net of investment-related expenses, reflecting the effect of the timing of the contributions received and the benefits paid during the year.